DanHodgson12/Sumerata-Designs/README.md

 The colours used for this website are:

 - Lavender (#b0bdef) - for the header, footer and contact form
-- Off-white (#fefefc) - for the navbar toggler, nav underlines, social links icons and main background color for each page and all cards
+- Off-white (#fefefc) - for the navbar toggler, nav underlines, social-links icons and main background colour for each page and all cards
 - Charcoal (#313131) - for the bulk of the text including the nav title, card text and contact form text, and the nav link underlines
-- Light Grey (#5c5c5c) - for the social links, the background colour for the 'Address & Contact' section on the home page, the outline for the input fields of the contact form and the hover effect for the form submit button
+- Light Grey (#5c5c5c) - for the social links, the background colour for the 'Address & Contact' section on the home page, the outline for the input fields of the contact form and the hover effect for the form's submit button
 - Beige (#d7d5c2) - for the background of the 'Reviews' section

 ## Typography